programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Matching the two Datasets

-To map the FIPS values from the `counties` dataframe to the Fatal Force dataframe, you can use the special GeoPandas method [spatial join](https://geopandas.org/en/stable/docs/user_guide/mergingdata.html), which is syntatically similar to a Pandas [join](https://www.geeksforgeeks.org/different-types-of-joins-in-pandas/).
-But where the latter only matches values from one dataframe to values in another, the spatial join examines coordinate values, matches them to geographic region data, and returns the associated FIPS code.
+To map the FIPS values from the `counties` DataFrame to the Fatal Force DataFrame, you can use the special GeoPandas method [spatial join](https://geopandas.org/en/stable/docs/user_guide/mergingdata.html), which is syntatically similar to a Pandas [join](https://www.geeksforgeeks.org/different-types-of-joins-in-pandas/).
+But where the latter only matches values from one DataFrame to values in another, the spatial join examines coordinate values, matches them to geographic region data, and returns the associated FIPS code.

-To prepare to execute the spatial join, you will create a new field in the Fatal Force dataframe to combine the latitude and longitude columns into a single `point` data type. (`point` is a special data type added by Geopandas.)
+To prepare to execute the spatial join, you will create a new field in the Fatal Force DataFrame to combine the latitude and longitude columns into a single `point` data type. (`point` is a special data type added by Geopandas.)

 <div class="alert alert-info">
 Note that the method to create the new variable is <code>.points_from_xy</code>, so longitude (x) must be specified <i>before</i> latitude (y), contrary to the standard way in which map coordinates are referenced.
 </div>

 Additionally, you need to tell GeoPandas which [coordinate reference system (CRS)](https://pro.arcgis.com/en/pro-app/latest/help/mapping/properties/coordinate-systems-and-projections.htm) to use.
 The CRS is a type of mathematical model that describes how latitude and longitude data (points on the surface of a sphere) are presented on a flat surface.
-For this lesson, the most important thing to know is that both dataframes need to use the same CRS before being joined.
+For this lesson, the most important thing to know is that both DataFrames need to use the same CRS before being joined.

 The next code block ties all this together.
 It:
-1. Uses GeoPandas (`gpd`) to add a **points** column to the Fatal Force dataframe and tells it to use a specific CRS
+1. Uses GeoPandas (`gpd`) to add a **points** column to the Fatal Force DataFrame and tells it to use a specific CRS
-2. Uses GeoPandas to convert the Fatal Force dataframe from a Pandas to a GeoPandas dataframes
+2. Uses GeoPandas to convert the Fatal Force DataFrame from a Pandas to a GeoPandas DataFrames
-3. Converts the `counties` dataframe to the same CRS
+3. Converts the `counties` DataFrame to the same CRS

 ```python
 ff_df['points'] = gpd.points_from_xy(ff_df.longitude, ff_df.latitude, crs="EPSG:4326")